This section introduces the C and C++ APIs for the Barracuda Embedded Web Server.

 See the Dispatcher Mutex for more information.

-The Barracuda Server includes a number of components for advanced data transfer.
-The components used by plugins such as WebDAV for uploading and downloading in asynchronous mode are available and documented.
-The server also supports a number of methods for moving the active socket connection out of the server to a separate thread.
-These components are documented in the C/C++ reference manual.
-An introduction to these components can be found in the introduction to the internals.
+The Barracuda Server includes components for advanced data transfer.
+The asynchronous upload and download components used by plugins such as WebDAV are available for application code and are documented in the C/C++ reference manual.
+The server also supports moving an active socket connection out of the server and into a separate thread.
+For an overview, see the introduction to the internals.